xTunner/frontend/docs/test-metadata.md

 ## Custom steps

-If you have a custom test step that produces JUnit xml output, you can put the xml files into the `$CI_REPORTS` directory.
+If you have a custom test step that produces JUnit xml output, you can put the xml files into the `$CIRCLE_TEST_REPORTS` directory.
 We'll automatically store the files in your [build artifacts](/docs/build-artifacts) and parse the xml.

-You can tell us the type of test by putting the files in a subdirectory of `$CI_REPORTS`.
+You can tell us the type of test by putting the files in a subdirectory of `$CIRCLE_TEST_REPORTS`.
-For example, if you have RSpec tests, you would move your xml files to `$CI_REPORTS/rspec`.
+For example, if you have RSpec tests, you would move your xml files to `$CIRCLE_TEST_REPORTS/rspec`.

 ### Cucumber

-For custom Cucumber steps, you should generate a file using the json formatter that ends with `.cucumber` and move it to the `$CI_REPORTS/cucumber` directory.
+For custom Cucumber steps, you should generate a file using the json formatter that ends with `.cucumber` and move it to the `$CIRCLE_TEST_REPORTS/cucumber` directory.
 Your [circle.yml](/docs/configuration) might be:

 ```
 test:
   override:
-    - mkdir -p $CI_REPORTS/cucumber
+    - mkdir -p $CIRCLE_TEST_REPORTS/cucumber
-    - bundle exec cucumber --format json --out $CI_REPORTS/cucumber/tests.cucumber
+    - bundle exec cucumber --format json --out $CIRCLE_TEST_REPORTS/cucumber/tests.cucumber
 ```

 ## API